Eczema, Ear Infections, Congestion and MORE: Food Sensitivities Uncovered.

 Maybe it’s just me.

-Chronic ear infections are often a sign of food allergies.
-When I asked Stella’s mom about the girl’s health history, it became clear there was more going on and food allergies were very likely the culprit.
+Chronic ear infections are often a sign of food allergies or sensitivities.
+When I asked Stella’s mom about the girl’s health history, it became clear there was more going on and food allergies or sensitivities were very likely the culprit.
 In addition to ear infections, Stella also suffers from eczema, is pale and small, and often has a runny nose.
-These symptoms point directly to a problem with food allergies.
+These symptoms point directly to a problem with food allergies/sensitivities and chronic inflammation.
 The antidote is not continuous shots of antibiotics (I know, shocking statement I just made there).
-Instead, an overhaul of the girl’s diet, as well as food allergy testing should offer the family relief and answers.
+Instead, an overhaul of the girl’s diet, as well as food allergy/sensitivity testing should offer the family relief and answers.
 This was the information I gave Stella’s mama, and I hope the family works together to find the right solution for their little girl.

 I have suffered from food sensitivities my whole life; however, I didn’t discover food was a problem until my early twenties when I completed a food allergy panel through my naturopathic doctor (more on naturopathic medicine below).
 As a child I suffered from chronic ear infections (I feel your pain Stella!) and spent most of my childhood swimming in brain fog.
 I never felt right.
 I was often sluggish and cranky.
 Sounds like a fun kid, right?
 I was.
 Just ask my mom.